z4c/django-undelete/README.md

 Installation
 -------------

-In three easy steps!
+In 4 easy steps!

 1. Place 'undelete' in your installed apps.
-2.1 Add undelete to INSTALLED_APP in settings.py
+2. Add 'undelete' to INSTALLED_APP in settings.py
-2.2 Add:
+3. Add

         from undelete.models import Trashable